The pike is one of the world’s most popular freshwater game fish, and millions of anglers target this species using

-- Bigger baitfish can be quite active, which means that there is always a risk of a live baitfish shaking off or pulling out the threble hooks and leaving your rig empty in the water.
+- Bigger baitfish can be quite active, so there is always a risk of a live baitfish shaking off or pulling out the treble hooks and leaving your rig empty in the water.
 I find that the forgiving stretch of a mono line prevents this very nicely from happening.

 - When a pike has taken your bait and swims off with it, it can sometimes happen that you miss a strike and create some slackline in the process.
 The natural stretch of the mono hides this error effectively and can often give you a second chance at striking and hooking the pike correctly.